GLOBAL MARKETS-Shares slide, oil rises on growing Ukraine crisis

 "Stocks have been premium priced for quite some time and a mixture of rising interest rates, military threats and the highest rate of inflation since 1980 makes a modest baby bear move in stocks likely in the near term," Ball said in a note.

-But on Monday Bullard said he would defer to Fed chair Jerome Powell about the timing of upcoming moves.
+But on Monday Bullard said he would defer to Fed chair Jerome Powell about timing upcoming moves.

-The yield on 10-year Treasury notes US10YT=RR rose 3.8 basis points to 1.989%.
-Earlier they traded above 2.0% before Ukraine tensions sent prices, which move inversely to yield, higher.
+The yield on 10-year Treasury notes US10YT=RR rose 4 basis points to 1.991%.
+Earlier they were above 2.0% before Ukraine tensions lifted prices, which move inversely to yield.

-The dollar index =USD hit a two-week high as investors remained anxious over the Ukraine tensions and on Bullard's comments.
-It was later rose 0.429%, while the Russian ruble strengthened 0.79% to 76.82 per dollar.
+The dollar index =USD hit a two-week high as investors remained anxious over Ukraine and Bullard's comments.
+It later rose 0.366%, while the Russian ruble strengthened 0.91% to 76.21 per dollar.

 The euro's retreat pushed the key euro-dollar implied volatility gauges to their highest since November 2020.
-The euro EUR= fell 0.46% to $1.1297.
+The euro EUR=was unchanged at $1.1305.

-"If it (the Russian invasion) happens, the question is how does it happen?" said Jim Veneau at AXA investment managers, saying it could be a conventional 'tanks roll forward' situation or a more hybrid-style conflict centred on cyber attacks.
+"If it (the Russian invasion) happens, the question is how does it happen?" said Jim Veneau at AXA investment managers.
+He said it could either be a conventional "tanks roll forward" military conflict or a more hybrid situation centered on cyber attacks.

-The worrying thing learned from the Cold War era, he added, was that "anything involving Russia and NATO, and you're only a couple of steps from a nuclear (buildup) escalation".
+But the Cold War era taught "anything involving Russia and NATO, and you're only a couple of steps from a nuclear (buildup) escalation," he added.

 Markets have been in convulsions since an alarmingly high U.S. inflation reading last week sparked speculation the Fed might raise rates by a full 50 basis points in March and even raise rates before next month's meeting.

-But U.S. short-term interest rate futures on Monday reflected a reduced chance of a rate increase before the Fed's two-day March policy meeting.
+But U.S. short-term interest rate futures reflected a reduced chance of a rate increase before the Fed's two-day March policy meeting.

 The Bank of Japan conducted an unlimited bond-buying offer on Monday to restrain Japanese debt yields.